Eukanuba canned dog food receives the Advisor’s second-lowest tier rating of 2 stars.

 The fifth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.

 Compared to meat, glutens are inferior plant-based proteins low in some of the essential amino acids dogs need for life.

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The sixth ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The sixth ingredient is meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 The seventh ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.